suitcss/suit/packages/preprocessor/README.md

 }
 ```

+This would also need the [stylelint-config-suitcss](https://github.com/stylelint/stylelint-config-suitcss) package to be installed.

-This works the same with the CLI `-l` flag
+**Note**: This works the same with the CLI `-l` flag.

 ##### `minify`